npartovi/extend-shopify-sdk/index.md

 Whenever an extended warranty is added from the ajax side-cart, you need to rebuild your ajax side-cart with the new shopify cart object as well as call the **ajax-side-cart-integration** script.
 This will add the warranty to the cart as well as remove the cart offer button from the product in your side-cart.

 <div class="info-container">
-<strong>Pro Tip:</strong> You can add the eventListener to the **ajax-side-cart-integration** script and dispatch custom events from your theme’s javascript file.
+<strong>Pro Tip:</strong> You can add the eventListener to the <strong>ajax-side-cart-integration</strong> script and dispatch custom events from your theme’s javascript file.
 This will allow you to rerun the snippet whenever a products quantity is changed or if the product is removed.
 </div>

 ```javascript